ianwinter/sneakyoctopus-stackbit/content/pages/index.md

   - section_id: lorem-ipsum
     title: Quotes
     content: >

-      > Creativity is allowing yourself to make mistakes.
-Design is knowing which ones to keep.
+      > Talent without discipline is like an octopus on roller skates.
+There's plenty of movement, but you never know if it's going to be forward, backwards, or sideways.

       >

-      > — Scott Adams
+      > — H. Jackson Brown, Jr.
     actions: []
     image_alt: lorem-ipsum
     bg_color: light